zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 142] (#msdiv142) {#msdiv142 .ref .msdiv} (18-22)

 [APZ 142.1] (#apz142 .1) {#apz142 .1 .ref .apz} "Nillopedia, not hypocritical
-There is no thirst,” the bluepy tells the loss of cravings.
+There is no thirst," the bluepy tells the loss of cravings.
 Any lust If the feces are a metal, the source of the feces is a lollupper The craving is the Buddha's secret on that soil, originally extracted from the late sips of palms Like a tree, the complete demise was brought back into the nostra